-S.O.S.-Signs of Suicide (Living Well, regional youth contract): An evidence-based program, Signs of Suicide provides the education and screening for students in Monroe City and Ouachita Parish middle schools to identify signs of depression, self-injury and suicide in themselves and others and respond effectively.
+S.O.S.-Signs of Suicide (Regional youth contract): An evidence-based program, Signs of Suicide provides the education and screening for students in Monroe City and Ouachita Parish middle schools to identify signs of depression, self-injury and suicide in themselves and others and respond effectively.
 Funding for this program was initially through the Louisiana Department of Health and Hospitals-Office of Behavioral Health, but authority for contracting and funding was transferred to the Northeast Delta Human Services Authority in 2014.
-Funding was cut suddenly at the beginning of FY 2015-2016 and a small grant from Living Well with matching funds from schools participating in the project allowed the program to continue.
 This program is now being funded through private donations.